-- Allowed: check to authorize specific device accessing your LAN by insert the MAC Address in the space provided or click Candidates ▶.
-Make sure your PC's MAC is listed. - Blocked: check to prevent unwanted device accessing your LAN by insert the MAC Address in the space provided or click Candidates Candidate
+- Allowed: check to authorize specific device accessing your LAN by insert the MAC Address in the space provided or click Candidates .
+Make sure your PC's MAC is listed. - Blocked: check to prevent unwanted device accessing your LAN by insert the MAC Address in the space provided or click Candidates .
+Make sure your PC's MAC is not listed.

 The maximum client is 16.
 The MAC addresses are 6 bytes long; they are presented only in hexadecimal characters.
-The number 0 - 9 and letters a - f are acceptable.
+The number $\bf 0$ - $\bf 9$ and letters $\bf a$ - $\bf f$ are acceptable.

-(Note: Follow the MAC Address Format xx:xx:xx:xx:xx: Semicolon (:) must be included)
+Note: Follow the MAC Address Format xx:xx:xx:xx:xx.
+Semicolon ( : ) must be included.